 Applicants must be graduates of an ACGME-accredited emergency medicine residency program and have completed the program in good standing.
-Two letters of recommendation, including a letter from the residency program director, and current curriculum vitae should be submitted to Dr. N. Stuart Harris, Fellowship Director, email@example.com.
+At least two letters of recommendation, including a letter from the residency program director, and current curriculum vitae should be submitted to Dr. N. Stuart Harris, Fellowship Director, firstname.lastname@example.org and Dr. Renee Salas, Assistant Fellowship Director, email@example.com.
 Interviews are conducted in Boston, typically in the summer to fall in the year before starting on July 1st.
-See “Curriculum”for details.
+See “Curriculum” for details.

 While our Fellowship is structured around a range of organized teaching, research, and clinical opportunities, MGH Wilderness Fellows are expected to be enthusiastic, driven, and self-directed.
 Our curriculum is extensive and unique – not least because it exists – but has been rigorously vetted by the Graduate Medical Education Committee of the Harvard Teaching Hospitals.

 Our curriculum is available here We encourage you to compare it with others.